-You can switch current view only using keyboard:
+You can also switch the current view using only the keyboard:

-1. Use vv shortcut to open Views menu (hit "v" twice);

-- 2. Use arrows to select a view, or enter text to search for matching views; - 3.
-Hit Enter to switch to selected view or Escape to close the menu.
+- 1. Use the vv shortcut to open the Views menu (hit "v" twice). - 2.
+Use the arrow keys to select a view, or enter text to search for matching views. - 3.
+Hit Enter to switch to a selected view or Escape to close the menu.